openaicellular/oaic/docs/source/ssxapp.rst

 .. note::

-    If you are not getting a RIC State Established message, you need to restart the e2term-alpha pod by using the command: ``sudo kubectl delete pod -n ricplt -l app=ricplt-e2term-alpha``
+    If you are not getting a RIC State Established message, you need to restart the e2term-alpha pod by using the command: ``sudo kubectl delete pod -n ricplt -l app=ricplt-e2term-alpha``.
+If that still doesn't work, undeploy and redeploy the near-realtime RIC.

 **Terminal 3**: Set up the first UE